 You'll see the heart has disappeared.
 It'll now only be visible when an open mouth is detected.

 Here's how the graph will look:

 Not all ports can be connected to one another.
 This is because you can only connect ports with compatible data types.

 You can find the data type, as well as information about what each port does, in the Patch Library:

-For the Mouth Open patch, you can see that the Mouth Open port outputs a boolean signal.
+For the Mouth Open patch, you can see that the Open State port outputs a boolean signal.